 Withdrawal symptoms are usually severe when a person has been drinking for a long time or is a heavy drinker.
 The more severe the symptoms, the lengthier is the detox stage.

 Alcohol withdrawal symptoms usually manifest about 8 hours after having the last drink.
 During this timeframe, the symptoms are usually mild, like anxiety, insomnia, nausea and/or vomiting, mood swings, loss of appetite, and fatigue.
 These gradually intensify and peak within 24-72 hours.
 At this time, moderately intense symptoms like increased blood pressure and body temperature, irregular heartbeat, and mental confusion may manifest.
 This is a critical period because some people may go on to develop severe symptoms like hallucinations, tremors, agitation, seizures, and DTs.

 It takes around 5-14 days to stabilize the person and bring the symptoms under control, provided there are no crises.

 However, the presence of co-occurring physiological and/or mental disorders can complicate the detox process and lengthen it.

 Alcohol detox can take place in one of these locations: inpatient facility, outpatient facility, or at home.

 Alcohol Detox at an Inpatient Facility

-This could either be an alcohol treatment and rehab facility that also has detoxification specialists or a specialized detox center from where the person proceeds to a treatment center.
+This could either be an alcohol treatment and rehab facility that also has detoxification specialists or a specialized alcohol detox center from where the person proceeds to an inpatient treatment from alcoholism.
 You have to stay at such a facility during the duration of detoxification.